aristotelesbr/qc_search/README.md

 ## How to use API

-🔥For subjects with hotter issues:
+🔥 For subjects with hotter issues:

 Send `GET` request to `/` (http://localhost:5000) queryString params `init_date`: